ronjaluk/ronjal/README.md

 ### Hi there 👋

+Hello !
+My name is Ronja Lukkarinen and i am a 3rd year Web programming student at Business College Helsinki.

+You can contact me through email ronjaluk04@gmail.com

 <!--
 **ultsouma/ultsouma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.